Stéphane Blanquet

-Born in 1973, near Paris, France, multimedia artist Stéphane Blanquet is a prolific figure in the contemporary art scene since the end of the 1980s.
+Stéphane Blanquet (born 1973, near Paris, France) is a French multimedia artist.
+He has been a prolific figure in the contemporary art scene since the late 1980s.

 Biography

 Contemporary art

-Born in 1973, near Paris, France, multimedia artist Stéphane Blanquet is a prolific figure in the contemporary art scene since the end of the 1980s.
-He creates and is involved in the graphzine scene, art installations, artwork, urban art, animation movies, theater, books, publishing, art direction…
+Stéphane Blanquet's works include graphzines, art installations, urban art and animation movies.
+He has also been involved in theater, books, publishing and art direction.

-When he was a child, he once watched the 3D movie Creature from the Black Lagoon on TV with his grandparents.
-The experience had a strong impact on him and he has, since then, been strongly interested by the myths and codes of popular culture: illustrated magazines, joke shops, magic tricks, optical illusions and fairground art.
+As a child, he watched the movie Creature from the Black Lagoon and this had a strong impact on him, stimulating an interest in popular culture, including illustrated magazines, joke shops, magic tricks, optical illusions and fairground art.

 In the 1990s, Blanquet was very active both as an artist and a publisher and became one of the leaders of the underground art scene.
-His art was exhibited at the "Regard Moderne" gallery/library (Paris, France) in 1993 and 1996, in the USA and in Canada.
+His art was exhibited at the Regard Moderne gallery in Paris in 1993, and in 1996 in the USA and in Canada.
 It has been published in Blab!
 (USA), AX (Japan) and in Europe.
-In 1996, he received the prestigious Alph Art du fanzine prize at the Angoulême International Comics Festival for his work as a publisher.
+In 1996, he received the prestigious Alph Art du Fanzine prize at the Angoulême International Comics Festival for his work as a publisher.

 In 2001, a major retrospective of his work was displayed at the Maison de la culture de Tournai (Belgium).
-It was followed by numerous solo and group shows throughout the decade: Blab!
-Exhibition in San Diego (USA) and at the Luzerne Museum (Switzerland), the Cult Fiction exhibition at the Hayward Gallery in London and 6 others venues in the UK, a solo show in Fumetto (Luzerne, Switzerland), another one in Aix-en-Provence (France)…
+It was followed by solo and group shows throughout the decade: Blab!
+Exhibition in San Diego (USA) and at the Luzerne Museum (Switzerland), the Cult Fiction exhibition at the Hayward Gallery in London and other UK venues, and solo shows in Fumetto (Luzerne, Switzerland) and Aix-en-Provence (France).

-In 2008, he created an outdoor mural for the Kabinett Passage in the "Vienna Museumsquartier" in Austria.
-It was his first foray in urban art.
+In 2008, he created an outdoor mural for the Kabinett Passage in the Museumsquartier in Vienna, Austria.
+It was his first foray into urban art.

-In 2009, he presented a major installation for the "Quintet" exhibition at the Musée d'Art Contemporain of Lyon.
-It had a strong impact on a whole generation of artists.
+In 2009, he presented a installation at the "Quintet" exhibition at the Musée d'Art Contemporain of Lyon.

 In 2010, he spent 3 weeks in Japan, where he had a solo show at the Span Art Gallery in Tokyo and participated in various events.

-He also presented installations in Singapore: in 2012, "Distorted forest" at the Night Lights festival and, in 2013, the "Glossy Dreams in Depths" installation at the Singapore Art Museum, covering 250 m2 seen by 100,000 visitors.
+He also presented installations in Singapore: in 2012, "Distorted forest" at the Night Lights festival; and, in 2013, the "Glossy Dreams in Depths" installation at the Singapore Art Museum, which was seen by 100,000 visitors.